I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 "Add a 10-sample moving average to smooth the readings before conversion"

-The AI adds a Python Transform node with moving average code and re-wires connections to maintain data flow.
+The agent inserts a Python Transform node with moving-average code and re-wires the data flow.

 Design pipeline2 hours30 seconds